-Visit a diverse range of Japan’s traditional gardens including: Kinkaku-ji (the Golden Pavilion) & Ryoan-ji (Dragon Peace Temple) in Kyoto, Isui-en in Nara, Kenroku-en in Kanazawa and Koraku-en in Okayama.
+•Visit a diverse range of Japan’s traditional gardens including: Kinkaku-ji (the Golden Pavilion) & Ryoan-ji (Dragon Peace Temple) in Kyoto, Isui-en in Nara, Kenroku-en in Kanazawa and Koraku-en in Okayama.
 We also visit a number of small gardens by special appointment.
 Each garden follows a spiritual and artistic tradition and demonstrates the incredible diverse artistry of the Japanese garden.

-Explore some of Japan’s splendid art collections, including Tokyo’s Suntory Museum of Art and the National Museum, the National Treasure Museum in Nara, and the magnificent collection of kimonos at Itchiku Kubota Art Museum at the foot of Mt Fuji.
+•Explore some of Japan’s splendid art collections, including Tokyo’s National Museum and Nara Museum, the Ukiyo-e Museum outside Matsumoto with an impressive woodblock collection, and the magnificent collection of kimonos at Itchiku Kubota Art Museum at the foot of Mt Fuji.

 •Visit the Jiyu Gakuen School in Tokyo, designed by Frank Lloyd Wright when he lived in Japan.

-Experience Japan’s unique culture at a tea ceremony at Kodai-ji in Kyoto and lunch at the delightful teahouse of Happo-en in Tokyo.
+•Experience Japan’s unique culture at a tea ceremony in Kanazawa and lunch at the delightful teahouse of Happo-en in Tokyo.

-Stay one night in Nara in a ryokan – a traditional Japanese inn (or in western-style accommodation at the Nikko Nara Hotel).
+•Stay one night in Nara in a ryokan – a traditional Japanese inn (or in western-style accommodation at the historic Nara Hotel).

 •Sample an array of traditional cuisine types, including shabu-shabu, teppan-yaki, oskashi and kaiseki.